Skip to main content

 These regulations work in concert to ensure that your specific, individual health results remain confidential.
 Your employer should not receive your personal lab values, your individual answers to a health questionnaire, or a direct report on your health status.
 Instead, they are permitted to receive only aggregated, de-identified data.

 This means they might see a report stating that 30% of the workforce has high blood pressure, but they will not see that you, specifically, are part of that group.
-The wellness program, especially if it is part of the company’s group health plan, is typically administered by a third-party vendor who is bound by HIPAA as a “covered entity,” legally obligated to safeguard your (PHI).
+The wellness program, especially if it is part of the company’s group health plan, is typically administered by a third-party vendor who is bound by HIPAA as a “covered entity,” legally obligated to safeguard your protected health information (PHI).

 Federal laws like HIPAA, the ADA, and GINA establish a legal firewall to prevent employers from accessing employees’ specific, identifiable health data from wellness programs.